stylesm/universityofnottingham.github.io/docs/standards/dotnet/packages.md

 !!! success "We publish packages to [Nuget.org] from [Github] whenever possible."

-!!! info "We host packages that cannot be public on private feeds in [VSTS]."
+!!! info "We host packages that cannot be public on private feeds in [Azure DevOps]."

-!!! warning "Some older projects use older packages which are hosted on the private `dotnet-legacy` feed in [VSTS]."
+!!! warning "Some older projects use older packages which are hosted on the private `dotnet-legacy` feed in [Azure DevOps]."

 ## UoN Packages